Worth Dying For (Marshall book): Reception

 A review by Lawrence Joffe in The Jewish Chronicle praised Marshall for using his experience as an international journalist to animate a subject that "at first glance, [...] might seem dry".

 Aaron Retica of The New York Times gave a mixed review, finding the book to be overreaching in some of its interpretations of flags, such as the Flag of Europe or that of the Islamic State.
-He criticised the inclusion of the flags of Israel, Iran and Turkey in the "Colors of Arabia" chapter, but found the book to offer a "surprising fact or six along the way", such as Gilbert Baker finding inspiration for the LGBT Rainbow flag from the United States Bicentennial.
+He criticised the inclusion of the flags of Israel, Iran and Turkey in the "Colours of Arabia" chapter, but found the book to offer a "surprising fact or six along the way", such as Gilbert Baker finding inspiration for the LGBT Rainbow flag from the United States Bicentennial.

 Writing for The Washington Post, Moisés Naím found the book timely for what he considered to be an age of heightened nationalism.
 He criticised Marshall's approach as one of a hobbyist and not an analyst, in that he compiled facts about flags instead of interpreting their roles.
 In USA Today, Ray Locker concluded that the book was "fresh explanation of symbols we often take for granted, and a keen meditation on what flags mean to those who embrace or recoil from them".
 A review in The New Yorker called the book "Bristling with historical trivia and commentary on current events".